TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/Localization/Fluid.rst

    {f:translate(key: 'LLL:EXT:my_extension/Resources/Private/Language/yourFile.xlf:yourKey')}

-The text fragment will now me output in the current frontend language defined in the site configuration if the translation file of the requested langauge can be found in the location of the prefix.
+The text fragment will now be displayed in the current frontend language defined in the site configuration if the translation file of the requested langauge can be found in the location of the prefix.